How To Apply

 Per NIH restrictions, by the time of appointment, each Scholar must be a citizen or a non-citizen national of the United States who has been lawfully admitted for permanent residence (i.e., possess a currently valid Permanent Resident Card USCIS Form I-551, or other legal verification of such status).

-Contact the Program Training Directors at the University of Rochester (PJ Simpson-Haidaris, PhD) and/or Rochester Institute for Technology (Peter Hauser, PhD) for more information so that we may help you identify prospective research mentors at the University of Rochester that align with your research interests and career goals.
+Contact the Program Training Director, Craig_Morrell, D.V.M., Ph.D., for more information so that we may help you identify prospective research mentors at the University of Rochester that align with your research interests and career goals.

-After you have determined with the Program Training Directors that the Rochester Postdoc Partnership for postdoctoral training has opportunities for your career development, please submit the application materials detailed in step 3.
+After you and the Program Training Director have determined that the Rochester Postdoc Partnership for postdoctoral training has opportunities for your career development, you will be provided a link to our online application form - please submit the application materials electronically as detailed in step 3.

-- Cover letter briefly describing current training in biomedical/behavioral research, your research and teaching career goals, and naming the potential UR research mentors identified with Drs.
-Simpson-Haidaris and Hauser.
+- Cover letter briefly describing current training in biomedical/behavioral research, your research and teaching career goals, and naming the potential UR research mentors identified with Craig Morrell, D.V.M., Ph.D.

-- Official transcripts from all institutions where you received graduate training (Post-bac, M.S. and Ph.D.).
+- Unofficial transcripts from all institutions where you received graduate training (Post-bac, M.S. and Ph.D.).
+PLEASE NOTE: Upon admission to the program, your appointment will require you to have hardcopies of official transcripts sent to the address below:

 University of Rochester-CTSI